Follow the Journey

 - Surgeon General’s Walk.
 Dr. Benjamin ended the events in Detroit with a visit to students from Munger Pre-K to 8 school.
 While there, she joined students for a farm-to-table healthy lunch, enjoyed a tour of the new school, and engaged in some physical activity and fun by line dancing with the students and leading a “Surgeon General’s Walk” around the school’s campus.
 More than 1,000 walkers participated.

-Dr. Benjamin leading students and the community during the October 12, 2012, “Surgeon General’s Walk” at Detroit’s Munger School.
-Over 1,000 people participated in the event to promote physical fitness and healthy lifestyles
+Students joined the Former Surgeon General for the “Surgeon General’s Walk” at Detroit’s Munger School to promote physical fitness and healthy lifestyles on October 12, 2012.

-Dr. Benjamin spoke at the release of the U.S. Navy and Marine Corps Public Health Center’s new Health Promotion and Wellness campaign.
+Former Surgeon General Dr. Regina Benjamin spoke at the release of the U.S. Navy and Marine Corps Public Health Center’s new Health Promotion and Wellness campaign.
 Dr. Benjamin joined leaders from the U.S. Navy and the Department of Defense aboard the USS Bataan in Norfolk, VA to celebrate the new campaign, which is based on the 7 priorities of the National Prevention Strategy.

 By implementing this campaign, the Navy and Marine Corps will increase their fitness and readiness to serve.

-Dr. Benjamin is joined by members of the Navy and Marine Corps Public Health Command and the USS Bataan for the release of a new campaign to support health, wellness, and readiness in our Sailors and Marines
+The Former Surgeon General joined Navy and Marine Corps Public Health Command and the USS Bataan to celebrate the release of a new campaign to support health, wellness, and readiness in our Sailors and Marines

-Dr. Benjamin met with students, educators, public health professionals, and policymakers for a Town Hall meeting on Youth and Tobacco.
+Former U.S. Surgeon General Regina Benjamin met with students, educators, public health professionals, and policymakers for a Town Hall meeting on Youth and Tobacco.
 Participants discussed how to enhance existing efforts and devise new strategies to help youth resist pressures to start using tobacco.
 This meeting is part of a broader effort to prevent children from starting to use tobacco and to help current tobacco users quit.
-Dr. Benjamin also joined leadership from Seattle University to support their efforts to become a tobacco-free college campus.
+The Former U.S. Surgeon General also joined leadership from Seattle University to support their efforts to become a tobacco-free college campus.

 Seattle Town Hall Meeting on Youth and Tobacco

-The Surgeon General at the Release of the National Prevention Council Action Plan in Sacramento
+The Former Surgeon General at the Release of the National Prevention Council Action Plan in Sacramento

 Colorado Center for Health and Wellness NPHW walk

-The Surgeon General was in Boston on March 20-23, 2012 for a series of meetings and events on the National Prevention Strategy including:
+Former Surgeon General Regina Benjamin was in Boston on March 20-23, 2012 for a series of meetings and events on the National Prevention Strategy including:

 - Community Partners in Prevention meeting attended by Governor Deval Patrick, Dr. JudyAnn Bigby - Secretary of Health and Human Services for the Commonwealth of Massachusetts, Christie Hager - HHS Regional Director for Region 1, Sandra Henriquez – Assistance Secretary for Public and Indian Affairs at the U.S. Department of Housing and Urban Development, and some 250 people from the community.